Grouper94/CrudApi/README.md

 # CrudApi
- Simple Api in Java with SpringBoot
+ Simple Api implementing CRUD Operations in Java with SpringBoot.
+ Unit and Intergration Tests included.